An equivariant index theorem for hypoelliptic operators: Equivariant local index formula

 \begin{lem} \emph{(Connes-Moscovici's trick, \cite{CM1995, Hig2006})} For every $z \in \C$, we have the following expansion,

 where we denote $T^{(k)} = \ad(\Delta)^k(T)$, $\ad(\Delta) = [\Delta, \, . \,]$. \end{lem}

-Moreover, note that for every integer $k \geq 1$, $b^{(k)}$ and $U_{g^{-1}} U_g^{(k)}$ are classical Heisenberg pseudodifferential operators whose order stricly decrease as $k$ grows.
+Moreover, notice that for every integer $k \geq 1$, $Q^{(k)}$ and $U_{g^{-1}} U_g^{(k)}$ are classical Heisenberg pseudodifferential operators whose orders stricly decrease as $k$ grows.
 Hence, evaluating the expression under the trace, Theorem \ref{CMzeta} may be used.
 We deduce that on the one hand, the sums

 are finite, since the zeta function is holomorphic on a half-plane $\Re(z) \gg 0$.
 On the other hand, as the poles of the zeta function are simple, the terms carrying a power of $z^{2}$ vanish under the residue, and we are respectively left with